tudelft-cda-lab/Tutorials/FlexFringe/first_parameters.md

 …
 ```

-We call Flexfringe can be called to learn DFA using the evidence-driven state-merging evaluation (EDSM) function with the command:
+We call Flexfringe using the evidence-driven state-merging evaluation (EDSM) function with the command:

 ```
 ./flexfringe tutorial1.traces --ini ini/edsm.ini